 - All hotels and most ryokan have wifi, and it’s usually free.

 - You CAN buy data-only SIM cards in Japan.
-There is no registration process (ie, they’re plug and play).
+Some cards have a brief registration process but it’s usually pretty painless.

 - You CAN buy voice/data SIM cards in Japan, but the registration procedure is a bit of a pain.